 d.
 Right to Request Access to Your Personal Information

 California residents also have the right to request that we disclose what categories of your personal information we collect, use, or sell.
 As a California resident, you may request access to the specific pieces of personal information that we have collected from you.

-California residents may learn more how to exercise these rights of information access by sending an email to datarights(at)smaato.com, or submitting a request to our online web form or by calling toll free at 1-866-I-OPT-OUT [tel:18664678688] and entering Service Code 255.
+California residents may learn more how to exercise these rights of information access by sending an email to datarights(at)smaato.com, or submitting a request to our online web form or by calling toll free at 1-866-I-OPT-OUT [tel:18664678688] and entering Service Code 255, or by clicking here.
 We will only use the information you submit to respond to your request, and we may need to identify you and your state of residence before we can respond.

 However, we may withhold some personal information where the risk to you or our business is too great to disclose the information, or where we cannot verify your identity in relation to such personal information.
 Thus, for security purposes (and as required under California law), we will verify your identity – partly by requesting certain information from you – when you request to exercise certain of your California privacy rights.

 Once we have verified your identity, we will respond to your request as appropriate:

 If we are unable to complete your requests fully for any of the reasons above, we will provide you with additional information about the reasons why we could not comply with your request.